 He would often get dates and other minor details wrong when trying to recall things I asked him about and he’d just say, “Oh go and ask Joan or Ruth or Sid, they probably remember more than me!”
 He was not concerned about the past.
 His attention was always in the present and his sole aim was to bring the fun and magic of puppetry and puppet theatre to children wherever and whenever he could.

-The result was a very contented and loyal workforce and somehow, thousands of beautiful puppets emerged, each week, from what, on the surface, appeared like organised chaos!
+The result was a very contented and loyal workforce and somehow, thousands of beautiful puppets emerged, each week, from what, on the surface, appeared to visitors, like organised chaos!
 He held a great affection and respect for all who worked for him at the factory, because they were helping him to fulfil his “dream.”

 It was one evening in November 1973 that I was sat by a roaring log fire in the Pelham family home, when Bob Pelham expressed concerns about the business and the thought of giving it all up.
 Mrs Pelham assured me that he was not serious.
 He frequently worried about the continuation of the business and the families that he employed at the factory.
 It was that evening that I began my research and to find out how he started the puppet factory and how he developed it into the large and successful enterprise that it had become.

 Although I started to collect material and old newspaper reports from the Marlborough newspapers and old editions of Pelpup News, it would not be for another couple of years that my research really got under way when I was employed full time at the factory.
 All the information was at my fingertips!